 Wiring the Arcade Button Microswitch

-The microswitch are the two tallest pins that inset in a gray plastic housing.
+The microswitch are the two pins that inset in a gray or black plastic housing.
 This pins are switched by pressing the arcade buttons.
 These will go to the B1-B13 connections on the arcade controls zero-delay encoder board., Polarity isn’t technically important, but we recommend keeping the red wire on pin 1 and the black wire on pin 2 for simplicity sake and later troubleshooting.

 Wiring the Arcade Button LED